LEADING OFF: Homers in 3s, Goldy licks, Wheeler watch

 GOLDY LICKS

 Paul Goldschmidt looks to homer in his fifth straight game when the surging Cardinals host AL West-leading Houston in the opener of an interleague series.
+Astros shortstop Carlos Correa (broken rib) is expected to come off the 60-day injured list.
 St. Louis has won five in a row and eight of nine to tie the Chicago Cubs atop the NL Central, grabbing a share of the division lead for the first time since early May.
 Goldschmidt had nine RBIs and four of the Cardinals’ 12 home runs during a four-game sweep of Pittsburgh.

 ALL EYES ON ZACK

-Mets right-hander Zack Wheeler (6-6, 4.69 ERA) comes off the injured list to pitch against the skidding Pirates, his first start since July 7 after dealing with a shoulder impingement.
+Mets right-hander Zack Wheeler (6-6, 4.69 ERA) comes off the injured list to pitch against the skidding Pirates in his first start since July 7 after dealing with a shoulder impingement.
 Wheeler has been a hot name as the July 31 trade deadline nears, and contending teams are likely to be paying close attention to his health and performance.

 A CALL TO ARMS

 James Paxton (5-5, 4.20 ERA) tries to restore order to the Yankees’ battered pitching staff at Fenway Park.
 New York starters have allowed 40 runs over their last five games, something they hadn’t done since 1912.
-Boston’s 19-3 victory Thursday night was its biggest victory over the Yankees in the 117-year history of the rivalry.
-Masahiro Tanaka (7-6) gave up 12 runs on 12 hits and three walks in 3 1/3 innings for the AL East leaders, the second-most earned runs ever permitted by a Yankees pitcher — Carl Mays gave up 13 in a complete game against Cleveland in 1923.
+Boston’s 19-3 victory Thursday night was its biggest win over the Yankees in the 117-year history of the rivalry.
+Masahiro Tanaka (7-6) gave up 12 runs and 12 hits in 3 1/3 innings for the AL East leaders, the second-most earned runs ever permitted by a Yankees pitcher — Carl Mays gave up 13 in a complete game against Cleveland in 1923.

 Boston has scored eight or more runs in four consecutive games against the Yankees for the first time since 1912, the year Fenway Park opened.